chrisonbass/ModernGamingWebForum/README.md

  - Bootstrap

 ## Backend Design
 I created a simple MVC pattern to handle requests.
-Data is stored in CSV files.
-I used an Active Record design to handle CRUD operations with my data files
+Data is stored in CSV files, I created a base class that implements the ActiveRecord design to handle CRUD operations on the CSV files.
+See app\db\ActiveRecord.php